gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

-Note that [we intend to implement a pure Terraform version of this when the Helm provider is updated](https://github.com/gruntwork-io/terraform-kubernetes-helm/issues/13), but we plan to continue to maintain the `kubergrunt` approach for folks who are weary of leaking secrets into Terraform state.
+Note that [we intend to implement a pure Terraform version of this when the Helm provider is updated](https://github.com/gruntwork-io/terraform-kubernetes-helm/issues/13), but we plan to continue to maintain the `kubergrunt` approach for folks who are wary of leaking secrets into Terraform state.